linear-b/gitstream/docs/custom-filters.md

             BANANAS! {{ pr.description | bananify }}
 ```

-In this example, the bananify filter is applied to the pull request description, and if the word "banana" is found, it's replaced with a banana emoji in the comment added by the automation.
+In this example, the bananify filter is applied to the pull request description. gitStream will post a comment that changes all occurrences of the word "banana" with a banana emoji.

-#### Using external packages
+#### Available JavaScript Packages

-The following dependencies are supported in your plugin:
+gitStream supports the following JavaScript dependencies:

 1. [axios](https://github.com/axios/axios)
 2. github actions core (@actions/core)